 The turn was the (Kd-Th-4h)-Jd, giving me a set.
 We both checked.

-Quite a few of the people who commented on my hand using Share My Pair stated that they would lead on the turn, hoping to get value from a King while also charging the draws.
+Quite a few of the people I told the hand stated that they would lead on the turn, hoping to get value from a King while also charging the draws.
 They fail to realize that unless I make a giant bet, almost all of the draws will be getting the right price to call.
 If I check, I will also almost certainly be able to extract some amount of value from a King on the river.
 While I may miss out on one bet when my opponent has a premium King, checking induces my opponent to continue betting with most of his marginal range.